ryanhkim997/javascript-coding-challenge/README.md

   - Since the request for photos is dependent on a successful request for albums, it is assumed that API requests will be successful and that JSONPlaceHolder is up and running
 - Pagination requires only that we can see the previous page and next page, as well as choose the exact page to jump to.
 'Skip to beginning/end' functionality has not been built out
 - As of 8:27AM PST on 6/7/20, multiple endpoints on the JSONPlaceHolder API do not work, even when tested on Postman (status code 520).
 This has been a recurring issue.
 After clicking on a user, if the page is stuck on 'Loading Photos...', **please go back a page in the browser, refresh the home page, and click on another User**
-  - As of 2:50AM PST on 6/8/20, Users 2 (Ernie Howell), 3 (Clementine Bauch), and 8 (Nicholas Runolfsdottir V) seem to be working as expected.
+  - As of 2:50AM PST on 6/8/20, Users 2 (Ervin Howell), 3 (Clementine Bauch), and 8 (Nicholas Runolfsdottir V) seem to be working as expected.
 All other users seem to have at least one failing API call when viewing their photos at this time, although these are subject to change.
   - After some manual testing, it seems that the PhotoList component can break the entire app and take an extremely long time to render if a single API call fails.
 Thus, it is assumed that API calls will be successfully made, or else rendering will take an egregious amount of time.
 - Search functionality assumes searching for consecutive letters separated by spaces will not be matched if the spaces are not included (e.g. search term 'ar' would NOT yield 'Glenna Reichert'; it would instead yield 'No Results').
 - Assumes that the page will be viewed in web browser
-  - Best viewed at ~1400px x ~800px; responsiveness is extremely limited
+  - Best viewed at ~1400px x ~800px; responsiveness is limited